Pricing cake? – Recipes in ‘cups,’ grams or ounces

 Perhaps not as efficiently as with the Cake Calculator – though! 🙂

 So here is the link – if your cake decorating equipment and systems are bereft of this great little tool to help.

 In any event – if you have Cake Calculator already – I hope the above little trick helps you.
 If you don’t it will still help!

-If you knew the above already – apologies, just spread the word, as I get asked a lot!
+Already knew the above – apologies, just spread the word, as I get asked a lot!

 If you have not yet got our Cake Pricing Guide – it shows ten different ways to price a cake.